BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in cities and larger towns, always carry some Euros for smaller villages, local markets, or rural 'gostilnas'.
-ATMs are readily available, but it's good to have cash on hand for spontaneous purchases, like fresh produce from a roadside stand or a small souvenir.
+While credit cards are widely accepted in cities and larger towns, it's wise to carry some Euros in cash for smaller villages, local markets, or smaller cafes.
+This ensures you're always prepared, especially when buying fresh produce at a roadside stand or enjoying a coffee in a more rural setting.

 culture